Academic Degrees and Programs

 - Readmission or reinstatement may be subject to current admission requirements.

-Upon readmission/reinstatement, transfer credit, if applicable, will be awarded according to the university’s established Transfer Credit Policy.
+Upon readmission or reinstatement, transfer credit, if applicable, will be awarded according to the university’s established Transfer Credit Policy.
 The grade point average achieved at BSU upon separation will be resumed as grades achieved at other institutions are not included when calculating a student’s BSU grade point average.

 Registration and Enrollment Policies